THE SILVER TIPS STORY

 Over the years, I visited Makaibari numerous times and each time learned a little more about the flavorful beverage I had taken for granted during my childhood.
 I discovered how tea bushes were pruned to a certain height for optimal picking; how the women plucked the top two leaves and a bud; how the leaves were weighed, how the fresh green leaves miraculously became black tea; and how the teas were sorted and graded.
 I learned that no detail is too small to escape attention, even down to the meticulous hand-crafting of tea chests on the estate.

 Decades ago, Makaibari became a pioneer in the tea industry.
 Ahead of their time, my sister and brother-in-law turned to organic and biodynamic farming.
 They returned two-thirds of their land back to sub-tropical forest, which improved the health of their soil, brought back teeming wildlife and improved the lives of the people who shared this ecological system with them.
-Their tea sold for the highest wholesale price, $400/kilo and other farmers both local and international began to try to emulate their methods.
+Their tea has broken many world records and other farmers both local and international began to try to emulate their methods.
 The Banerjees have lectured on biodynamic farming throughout the world.

 Impressed by what I had seen and learned at Makaibari, I decided, in 1995, to market my family’s biodynamic tea.
 Soon this venture grew to include all kinds of teas from all over the world!
 I began to realize that this new work was a continuation of my desire to make the world a better place.
 It was an extension of my UN and corporate work, but on a gentler plane and at a more relaxed pace.
 I could now help struggling farmers sell their tea and help expand the markets for tea in the US and internationally.
 I could offer fair-trade teas whose surcharges went directly to the farmers who grew the crops.